Manimegalai: Television

 Manimegalai debuted as a Video Jockey on 30 December 2009 at the age of 17 and hosted her first program called Super Hits on Sun Music.
 She then hosted live shows and reality shows on Sun Music, namely Franka Sollata, Black, Kollywood Diaries, etc.

 She rose to fame as a television anchor after hosting several live shows and celebrity interviews.

 In 2016, Manimegalai was awarded the Best Anchor by the World Human Integration Council.
 She received the award from the then governor of Tamil Nadu Dr.K.Rosaiah.
 She was nicknamed Anchor Superstar by her fans.

 She left Sun Network in January 2019 after working there for 9 years to participate in a reality show named Mr. And Mrs. Chinnathirai along with her husband on Vijay Television.

 Manimegalai and Hussain were awarded the 2nd runner up and were appreciated for their finale performance in Mr. and Mrs. Chinnathirai.
 After which, she hosted some special shows and a reality show on Vijay Television.
-She also participated in the fun-filled cooking reality show Cooku with Comali and turned out to be one of the most celebrated Comalis for her apt comedy timing.
+She also participated in the cooking reality show Cooku with Comali as a Comali for three seasons.
+Later, in season 5, she co-hosted the program alongside Rakshan.

+Manimegalai quit as the host of Cooku with Comali following a disagreement with a, Priyanka Deshpande.

+In 2025, Manimegalai began her journey with Zee Tamil and became a co-host for Dance Jodi Dance Reloaded season 3.